 Queensland’s renewable energy resources are strategically important to support Australia’s clean energy transition.
 Bungaban is a valuable large-scale renewable energy project that can be grid connected and producing clean, competitively priced energy for Queensland’s homes, business and industry by 2029, while displacing around 4 million tonnes of carbon from the state’s annual energy generation profile.

-Through a strategic partnership with a major industrial customer, Bungaban also highlights the major value of developing new renewable energy projects to ensure the long-term sustainability of Queensland’s traditional powerhouse industries and critical resources sector.
+Through a strategic partnership with Rio Tinto, Bungaban also highlights the major value of developing new renewable energy projects to ensure the long-term sustainability of Queensland’s traditional powerhouse industries and critical resources sector.

 wind energy project